AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/image_classification.en.md

 If you are seeking higher accuracy from existing models, you can use PaddleX's custom development capabilities to develop better image classification models.
 Before using PaddleX to develop image classification models, please ensure that you have installed the relevant model training plugins for image classification in PaddleX.
 The installation process can be found in the custom development section of the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 ### 4.1 Data Preparation
 Before model training, you need to prepare the dataset for the corresponding task module.
-PaddleX provides data validation functionality for each module, and **only data that passes data validation can be used for model training**.
+PaddleX provides data validation functionality for each module, and <b>only data that passes data validation can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use your own private dataset for subsequent model training, please refer to the [PaddleX Image Classification Task Module Data Annotation Guide](../../../data_annotations/cv_modules/image_classification.en.md).

 #### 4.1.1 Demo Data Download
 You can use the following command to download the demo dataset to a specified folder: